 Because of this increased liquidity, transactional savings accounts usually clock in at the lowest interest rates, often expressed as the annual percentage yield, or APY.

 You may be able to get higher interest rates by opening the account with an online bank instead of a brick-and-mortar one.
-Use Fiona, a Policygenius partner, to comparison-shop for high-yield savings accounts from several different online banks.

 Money market accounts have one important advantage over transactional savings accounts: they allow you to write checks against the balance.
 The six-transaction limit also applies to money market accounts, inclusive of check writing.